Year in review

 2022 was a busy year for all at Alberta Municipalities.
 We are proud to have made strides in key areas of advocacy.
 Whether we are reacting to initiatives coming from the provincial government, raising concerns around emerging issues or proactively addressing the future of municipal governance, we are a strong voice and advocate for our members.

-As we reflect on what 2022 meant to us, we invite you to scroll down and view a few of our highlights from this year.
+As we reflect on what 2022 meant to us, we invite you to scroll down to view a few of our highlights from this year. and click here to read our full Annual Report.

 In 2022, progress was made on important initiatives that we've been deeply committed to.